-As of July 31, 2005, we operated 80 Urban Outfitters stores of which 72 were located in the United States, three in Canada, three in England, one in Scotland and one in Ireland.
-During the three months ended July 31, 2005, we opened three new Urban Outfitters stores, all of which are located within the United States.
+As of October 31, 2005, we operated 84 Urban Outfitters stores, of which 75 were located in the United States.
+During the three months ended October 31, 2005, we opened four new Urban Outfitters stores.
 Urban Outfitters targets young adults aged 18 to 30 through a unique merchandise mix and compelling store environment.
 Our product offering includes women's and men's fashion apparel, footwear and accessories, as well as an eclectic mix of apartment wares and gifts.
-We plan to open many additional stores over the next several years, some of which may be outside the United States.
-Our North American and European store sales accounted for approximately 43% and 4% of consolidated net sales, respectively, for the six months ended July 31, 2005, as compared to 44% and 3% of consolidated net sales, respectively, during the comparable period last year.
+We plan to continue to open additional stores over the next several years, some of which may be outside the United States.
+Our Urban Outfitters North American and European store sales accounted for approximately 43% and 4% of consolidated net sales, respectively, for the nine months ended October 31, 2005, as compared to 44% and 4% of consolidated net sales, respectively, during the comparable period last year.

-We operated 68 Anthropologie stores as of July 31, 2005, all of which were located in the United States.
-During the three months ended July 31, 2005, we opened one new Anthropologie store.
+We operated 73 Anthropologie stores as of October 31, 2005, all of which were located in the United States.
+During the three months ended October 31, 2005, we opened five new Anthropologie stores.
 Anthropologie tailors its merchandise to sophisticated and contemporary women aged 30 to 45.
 Our product assortment includes women's casual apparel and accessories, home furnishings and a diverse array of gifts and decorative items.
-We plan to open many additional stores over the next several years.
-Anthropologie's store sales accounted for approximately 37% of consolidated net sales for the six months ended July 31, 2005, as compared to 39% during the comparable period last year.
+We plan to continue to open additional stores over the next several years.
+Anthropologie's store sales accounted for approximately 36% of consolidated net sales for the nine months ended October 31, 2005, as compared to 38% during the comparable period last year.

-We operated three Free People stores as of July 31, 2005, all of which are located in the United States.
-During the three months ended July 31, 2005, we opened one new Free People store.
+We operated five Free People stores as of October 31, 2005, all of which are located in the United States.
+During the three months ended October 31, 2005, we opened two new Free People stores.
 Free People primarily offers Free People branded merchandise targeted to young contemporary women aged 25 to 30.
 Free People provides a unique merchandise mix of casual women's apparel, accessories and gifts.
-We plan to open many additional stores over the next several fiscal years.
-Free People store sales accounted for less than 1% of consolidated net sales for the six months ended July 31, 2005 and 2004.
+We plan to continue to open additional stores over the next several years.
+Free People store sales accounted for approximately 1% of consolidated net sales for the nine months ended October 31, 2005, as compared to less than 1% during the comparable period last year.

 For all brands combined, we plan to open approximately 30 to 32 new stores during fiscal 2006, including three to four new Free People stores.
-The remaining new stores will be divided approximately evenly between Urban Outfitters and Anthropologie.
-Our goal thereafter is to increase our store count at least 20% per year.
+During the nine months ended October 31, 2005, the Company has opened 20 new stores.
+Our goal thereafter is to increase our store count by at least 20% per year.